atsushieno/ktmidi/README.md

 For hacking and/or contributing to ktmidi, please have a look at [docs/HACKING.md](docs/HACKING.md).

-For Applications that use ktmidi, check out [this Discussions thread](https://github.com/atsushieno/ktmidi/discussions/14).
+There is [Application/library showcase](https://github.com/atsushieno/ktmidi/discussions/14)  discussions thread.

 API documentation is published at: https://atsushieno.github.io/ktmidi/

-The documentation can be built using `./gradlew dokkaHtml` and it will be generated locally at `build/dokka/html`.
+(The documentation can be built using `./gradlew dokkaHtml` and it will be generated locally at `build/dokka/html`.)

 There are couple of API/implementation design docs: